 The school will record the steps taken to meet pupils' individual needs.
-The SENCO will maintain the records and ensure access to them.
+The SENCo will maintain the records and ensure access to them (these can be found on the secure school drive).
 In addition to the usual school records, the pupil's profile will include:

-- Information on progress and behaviour
+• Information on progress and behaviour

 - Pupil's own perceptions of difficulties

 - Information from health/social services

 - Information from other agencies